A very emotive moment

 You may also like: Everything you should know about Xcaret Mexico Espectacular Show

-My skin started to bristle even harder in the final stretch; for some moments I forgot I was born and raised in Mexico City and began to sing songs about other regions like Sinaloa, Nuevo Leon or Jalisco, some of the other states of Mexico.
+My skin started to bristle even harder in the final stretch; for some moments I forgot I was born and raised in Mexico City and began to sing songs about other regions like Sinaloa, Nuevo Leon, or Jalisco, some of the other states of Mexico.
 The lyrics of “México Lindo y Querido” touched the most profound fibers in my heart thanks to my current situation.
-With that song’s rhythm, I could reflect on what does it mean being part of the Mexican diaspora.
+With that song’s rhythm, I could reflect on what does it mean to be part of the Mexican diaspora.

 Already with glassy eyes, I enjoyed the last melody: “México en la Piel.”
 It describes with class and detail the feeling of being Mexican with metaphors listing this country’s wonders.
 The first tears started their way through my face just to die with a broad smile.

 Suddenly, the narrow lump in my throat dissipated; the stage was covered by light while colorful macaws fly over us.
-I stood up and started to clap as hard as I could; other Mexicans began to emerge from the crowd singing with proud or land’s name.
+I stood up and started to clap as hard as I could; other Mexicans began to emerge from the crowd singing with pride or land’s name.
 At that moment, singing altogether, I realized Mexico lives in my heart.

 That was my experience during the México Espectacular presentation, now, tell me: What do you feel about your country?
 What makes you proud of it?
 How did you feel seeing this show?

 Mexican-Food lover, sports fan.
 I like photography and red macaws.